 Renting out a room

-People living in social housing no longer receive housing benefit for bedrooms the government says are not needed.
+People living in social housing no longer receive housing benefit for bedrooms as the government says it is not needed.

 A way to cover this cash shortfall might be to rent out a spare room to a lodger.
 If you are thinking about doing this, you must get written permission from your landlord.

 We will only give approval if you have a secure tenancy.
 If you are a housing association tenant you should check with your landlord about their rules.

 Think carefully about taking in a lodger – particularly if it is a stranger.
 You will be giving up some of your privacy, and your landlord is not responsible for anything that might go wrong.
 If you have children you need to consider the impact on them.

 The steps you should take to rent out a room are as follows:

 Step one - ask for permission

 Ask your landlord in writing for permission to take in a lodger.